Diesel-Net/drone-discord/README.md

 ## Deployment
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deployed on docker swarm, automated with Ansible and Drone of course!
-A convenience script is provided to deploy manually, if needed.
+A convenience script is provided to invoke the ansible playbook manually if needed.
+You will need to ensure a proper SSH configuration and have an Ansible vault password set.
+Please see [deploy.sh](deploy.sh) for hints.
 ```bash
 source deploy.sh
 ```